powlib/powlib/README.md

         - **Synchronous**: A simple fifo that assumes writing and reading interfaces share the same clock domain.
 This is pretty much complete, though different implementations will be explored in the future.
         - **Asynchronous**: A fifo that's built to allow clock domain crossings.
 It utilizes the typical gray-coding and flip-flop synchronization to safely cross the fifo's pointers.
 Similar to the synchronous, it's done though in the future other implementations will be explored.
         - **Swiss**: My swiss fifo combines the pipe and both fifos into a single, convenient module.
 In effort not to over complicate it, this will likely be left alone.
+    - **ip**: Defined the powlib bus interface.
+The only IP finished, referring to cores that use the powlib bus interface to connect to a powlib bus, is the RAM.
     - **bus**: Development is currently occurring in this section.
         - **Crossbar**: Recently finished the crossbar.
 Will need to redo the test bench since it's rather confusing.
 Will probably build a hardware test first.
         - **Standard Bus**: This is the next target, a simple bus-based interconnect where only a single write-read interface pair can access to the bus.